HAHerrmann/FluxSamplingCol0Fum2/README.md

 - `ArabidopsisSampling.m` ==> `FluxSamplingAnalysis.ipynb` to generate and analyse flux sampling solutions

 #### 3.2 Models
 All models with the applied constraints, used for generating the flux sampling results, are available in the *FluxSampling* folder.
+The original [Arnold and Nikoloski (2014) model](https://www.ncbi.nlm.nih.gov/pubmed/24808102) was adapted to include cyclic electron transport and diurnal storage of malate, fumarate and starch.

 #### 3.3 Results
 All flux sampling distributions for all of the reaction in each of the models were plotted to pdf files and can be found in the *FluxSampling* folder.

+## 4. Supplementary Information
+A summary of the major carbon fluxes is avaiable in the *SupplementaryMaterials* folder.

 ## Contact